mwong770/Bamazon/README.md

 # Bamazon

-A Node.js & MySQL command line application that mimics an Amazon online retailer.
+A Node.js & MySQL command line application that mimics an Amazon online retailer

  - Customers can make purchases. (bamazonCustomer.js)